Frequently Asked Pediatric Dental Questions Hinsdale and Downers Grove

 How do I know if my child is getting enough fluoride?

-As a parent, am I allowed to accompany my child during his visit?
+As a parent, am I allowed to accompany my child during their dental visit?

 What should I do if my child falls and knocks out a permanent tooth?

-First of all, stay calm, and try to find the tooth.
+First of all, stay calm and try to find the tooth.
 Only handle the crown, avoid touching the root, and attempt to reinsert the tooth into the socket.
-If you’re unable to do so, put the tooth in cold milk.
-In either case, make sure you call us immediately, or proceed to the nearest Emergency Room as time is of the essence!
+If you’re unable to do so, put the tooth in milk.
+In either case, make sure you call us immediately, or proceed to the nearest emergency room, as time is of the essence!

 How can parents help prevent tooth decay?